Analysis | Eight outrageous (but not impossible) predictions for the 2021 NFL season

 The Cardinals will have the league’s highest scoring offense.

-Why it could happen: Arizona had the league’s top-ranked offense through Week 10 last season, when quarterback Kyler Murray’s Hail Mary touchdown pass to DeAndre Hopkins gave the Cardinals a last-second win over the Bills and marked the fifth straight game they scored at least 30 points.
+Why it could happen: Arizona had the league’s top-ranked offense through Week 10 last season, when quarterback Kyler Murray’s Hail Mary touchdown pass to DeAndre Hopkins gave the Cardinals a last-second win over the Buffalo Bills and marked the fifth straight game they scored at least 30 points.
 The Cardinals averaged 20.6 points while going 2-5 over their final seven games and finished 13th in scoring, with red-zone struggles partly to blame.
 The signing of veteran wide receiver A.J.
-Green gives Murray another big target to replace Larry Fitzgerald opposite Hopkins, while speedy second-round pick Rondale Moore is poised to wreak havoc in Kliff Kingsbury’s offense.
+Green gives Murray another big target to replace Larry Fitzgerald opposite Hopkins, while speedy second-round pick Rondale Moore is poised to wreak havoc in Coach Kliff Kingsbury’s offense.

 Why it probably won’t: Since 2009, the NFL’s top-scoring offense has averaged at least 30 points a game.
-Over the last three years, the top team has averaged closer to 33 points.
+Over the last three seasons, the top team has averaged closer to 33 points.
 For Arizona, that would require an improvement of about a touchdown per game.
-Arizona had just the 10th-highest touchdown rate inside the 20-yard-line last season (66 percent) and it would take a giant leap for the Cardinals to make up the difference.
+Arizona had just the 10th-highest touchdown rate inside the 20-yard-line last season (66 percent), and it would take a giant leap for the Cardinals to make up the difference.
 The Packers, for example, converted 80 percent of their red-zone attempts into touchdowns.

 AFC East